redmondmj/HyperVServer2019/Install/README.md

  - Note the "sconfig" menu, if you close this  you can launch is again from a command prompt by running `sconfig.exe`
  - Use the menu to complete the following tasks:
    1. Create a new administrative user with the same usename and password as your host machine i.e. itstudent
-   2. Set the hostname, something simple but descriptive like `HYPERV-CHILD`
+   2. Set the hostname, something simple but descriptive like `HYPERV-GUEST`
    3. Enable Ping replies.
    4. Enable REmote Desktop.
    5. Note the IP address of your server!